 Plan to spend $20 to $25 to hire a guide for taxi or tuk-tuk travel.
 Guides provide an overview of what you are about to see, and give you a walking tour of the temples.
 Whatever you choose, agree on prices in advance, charge your camera and bring plenty of water!

 Professional temple tour guides can be hired for $20 to $30 a day and can speak most major languages.
 There will be many people approaching you at the temple gates claiming to be guides.
 Many aren’t, so it’s worth checking their credentials or pre-booking from a reputable agent.

 All professional guides must be licensed with the Ministry of Tourism and they should carry identification cards.
-To pre-arrange a guide, contact the Khmer Angkor Tour Guide Association on +855 (0)12 866 914.
+To book a guide, contact the Khmer Angkor Tour Guide Association on +855 (0)12 866 914.
 KATGA offers a list of Ministry of Tourism and UNESCO trained guides.

 Travel website TripAdvisor is another good source of information and a simple search will flag up a series of highly recommended guides and their contact details, as well as tour companies offering a range of packages to suit all needs and schedules.

 Plan your route carefully in order to try and avoid hordes of tourists getting in the way of that perfect photograph.
 This is where an experienced guide can be a real help.
 A handy tool to guide you through the treasures of this massive archeological complex and help you plan your route is the Siem Reap Tourist Map from Pocket Guide Cambodia, freely available at your guesthouse.

 All of these temples can be taken in over the course of a day, if you have the energy to keep going from dusk to dawn – just be sure to keep cool and hydrated during the hot season, and pack a coat or umbrella to cope with thunderstorms during the wet season.